hackatbrown/workshops/iOS/flappy/README.md

 ###Our Own Flappy

 Now that we have the project open, let's program our own game.
 All files are located in the <code>flappy</code> folder with amazing comments that will guide you through the code!

 Start by following along the <code>GameScene.swift</code> file.
 As implied by the title of the file, this is where the code for the game scene will happen.
+After you understand what's going on, make sure to take a look at all the other nicely commented files!